From A Wiki of Ice and Fire

-Ramsay Bolton is the legitimated bastard son of Lord Roose Bolton.
-Originally named Ramsay Snow, he was known as the Bastard of Bolton and the Bastard of the Dreadfort.
-Ramsay considers himself a true Bolton despite his birth and is highly resentful of his baseborn status, referring to himself proudly as the trueborn scion of the Dreadfort and violently correcting those who refer to him otherwise, he killed a peasant once simply because the peasant addressed him politely as Lord Snow.
+Ramsay Snow is the bastard son of Lord Roose Bolton.
+He is known as the Bastard of Bolton and the Bastard of the Dreadfort.
+Ramsay considers himself a true Bolton despite his birth and is highly resentful of his baseborn status, referring to himself proudly as the trueborn scion of the Dreadfort and violently correcting those who refer to him otherwise.

-Ramsay has a group of men at arms who stand high in his favor and follow him loyally, although their true allegiance lies with Lord Roose.
-They are called the "Bastard Boys," though never within their or Ramsay's hearing, and are just as depraved as Ramsay.
+Ramsay has a group of men-at-arms who stand high in his favor and follow him loyally, although their true allegiance lies with Lord Roose.
+They are called the "Bastard's Boys", though never within their or Ramsay's hearing, and are just as depraved as Ramsay.
 Ramsay's personal steed is named Blood.

-His skin is pink and blotchy, his nose broad, his mouth small, his hair long and dark and dry.
-His lips are wide and meaty, wormy looking, but the thing that men notice most about him are his eyes.
-He has his lord father’s eyes – small, close-set and queerly pale.
-Ghost grey some men call the shade, but in truth his eyes are all but colourless, like two chips of dirty ice.
-He smiles a wet lipped smile.
-He sometimes wears a garnet cut in the shape of a drop of blood in his right ear.
+Ramsay is an ugly man, even when dressed finely.
+He is big boned and slope shouldered, with a fleshiness indicating he will be fat later in life.
+Ramsay's skin is pink and blotchy, his nose broad, his hair long and dark and dry.
+Although his mouth is small, Ramsay's lips are wide and meaty, wormy looking, and he smiles a wet-lipped smile.
+His distinctive eyes resemble Roose's - small, close-set, and oddly pale, like two chips of dirty ice.
+Ramsay sometimes wears a garnet cut in the shape of a drop of blood in his right ear.

 Ramsay is a sadist; he is cruel, savage and wild, taking delight in torturing others.
 He is quite fond of the old Bolton custom of flaying their enemies alive.

-He is a capable manipulator and possesses a low cold cunning, particularly good at thinking on his feet, though less savvy when it comes to long term consequences and intricate politics.
-Ramsay openly enjoys abusive and sick practices such as having young women stripped naked and released into the Bolton forests, before hunting them with a pack of feral dogs.
+Ramsay is a capable manipulator and possesses a low cold cunning.
+He is particularly good at thinking on his feet, though less savvy when it comes to long-term consequences and intricate politics.
+He openly enjoys abusive practices such as having young women stripped naked and released into the Bolton forests, before hunting them with a pack of feral dogs.
 He gives a quick death to women who give him good sport (after raping them first), then flays their corpses.
 He likes to name his dogs after the women he enjoys most to "honor" them.
-The women who don't give him good sport are raped and then flayed alive.
-All the skins of his kills are brought back with him to the Dreadfort as gruesome trophies.
+The women who do not give him good sport are raped and then flayed alive.
+The skins of his kills are brought back with him to the Dreadfort as gruesome trophies.
 The bodies of the woman are fed to his dogs.

-His father chides him for his "amusements", and encourages Ramsay to incorporate his creed of "a peaceful land, a quiet people" into his own, if Ramsay ever hopes to rule.
-Roose states that Ramsay is fearless which is a bad thing, as fear will keep a man alive in this world of treachery.
+Ramsay's father Roose chides him for his "amusements", and encourages Ramsay to incorporate his creed of "a peaceful land, a quiet people" into his own, if Ramsay ever hopes to rule.
+Roose states that Ramsay is fearless, which is a bad thing, as fear will keep a man alive in this world of treachery.

 Ramsay, though savage in battle, was never officially taught at arms.
 His tutor in martial prowess was Reek, his serving man, who had never received any sword training himself.
 Ramsay's swordsmanship style is vicious and highly aggressive, wielding his sword as if it were a butcher's cleaver.

 While most bastards would content themselves with their lot in life, Ramsay had larger ambitions.
-Roose's elder (and trueborn) son Domeric attempted to forge a sibling connection with his half-brother Ramsay, though Ramsay swiftly went about disposing of him with poison, thus robbing Roose of his heir and becoming a kinslayer.
-Ramsay earned the enmity of House Dustin in the process, whose lady was fond of Domeric.
-Two years prior to the beginning of the War of the Five Kings, Roose Bolton brought Ramsay to the Dreadfort and made him his heir as Roose had no other sons (trueborn or otherwise).
+Roose's elder, trueborn son Domeric attempted to forge a sibling connection with his half-brother Ramsay, though Ramsay swiftly went about disposing of him with poison, thus robbing Roose of his heir and becoming a kinslayer.
+Ramsay earned the enmity of House Dustin in the process, as Lady Barbrey Dustin was fond of her nephew, Domeric.
+Two years prior to the beginning of the War of the Five Kings, Roose Bolton brought Ramsay to the Dreadfort and made him his heir as Roose had no other sons, trueborn or otherwise.
 Ramsay doubtless learned to read and write while there.

 A Clash of Kings

-While his father is away at war, Ramsay begins to amass troops at the Dreadfort.
-When he receives news that the neighboring lands of House Hornwood had lost both their lord and his heir, he attacks, taking the Hornwood keep and forcing the widowed Lady Hornwood to marry him.
-He rapes her, forces her to sign a document proclaiming him Lord of Hornwood then locks her in a tower without food, where she starves to death after eating some of her fingers.
+While his father, Lord Roose Bolton, is away at war alongside King Robb Stark, Ramsay Snow begins to amass troops at the Dreadfort.
+When he receives news that the neighboring lands of House Hornwood have lost both their lord and his heir, he attacks, taking the Hornwood keep and forcing the widowed Lady Donella Hornwood to marry him.
+He rapes her, forces her to sign a document proclaiming him Lord of the Hornwood, then locks her in a tower without food, where she starves to death after eating some of her fingers.

-Ramsay is feared throughout the North, and quickly gained infamy after the outbreak of the War of the Five Kings.
+Ramsay is feared throughout the North, and quickly gains infamy after the outbreak of the War of the Five Kings.
 He callously practices rape, murder, and other sick indulgences around the lands adjacent to the Dreadfort.
-Ser Rodrik Cassel attempted to put an end to his atrocities after Ramsay had forced himself upon Lady Hornwood; though quick thinking on Ramsay's part allowed him to evade death, his necrophiliac accomplice and serving man Reek taking the fall for him.
+Ser Rodrik Cassel attempts to put an end to his atrocities after Ramsay forced himself upon Lady Hornwood, though quick thinking on Ramsay's part allows him to evade death - his necrophiliac accomplice and serving man Reek takes the fall for him.

 Rodrik's party comes across Ramsay shortly after he had raped and killed a peasant girl and his companion Reek had raped the corpse.
 Ramsay is able to survive by switching clothes with Reek, who is killed in his place.
-Rodrik yearned to put "Reek" to death too but he needed him alive as he was a witness to many of Ramsay's crimes, so Ramsay narrowly escaped death due to his cunning and willingness to sacrifice others for his own ends.
+Rodrik yearned to put Ramsay-disguised-as-Reek to death too, but he needs him as a witness to many of Ramsay's crimes.
+Ramsay narrowly escapes death due to his cunning and willingness to sacrifice others for his own ends.

 Ramsay is taken as a prisoner to Winterfell in the guise of Reek.
 After Theon Greyjoy captures Winterfell, Ramsay exchanges a vow of service to Theon for his release.
-He quickly becomes one of Theon's more (seemingly) trustworthy attendants, assisting Theon on his hunt to bring the escaped Bran and Rickon Stark back to Winterfell.
+He quickly becomes one of Theon's more trusted attendants, assisting Theon in his hunt to bring the escaped Bran and Rickon Stark back to Winterfell.
 He orchestrates Theon's cover-up of the Stark boys' escape by killing two peasant boys of an age with the Starks, and then flaying the corpses to avoid recognition.
-Theon presents their flayed corpses as the Starks, then has their heads mounted on spikes over the castle walls, Ramsay then (with Theon's knowledge) kills the three ironmen (Gelmarr, Aggar and Gynir) who knew the truth about the bodies in order to keep the secret more secure, Theon used the Winterfell kennelmaster Farlen as a scapegoat and had him executed for the murders.
-Theon contemplated killing "Reek" too but knowing he could read and write (which surprised Theon) thought the better of it, fearing he had written and hidden an account of the truth.
+Theon presents their flayed corpses as the Starks, then has their heads mounted on spikes over the castle walls.
+With the approval of Theon, Ramsay kills Gelmarr, Aggar and Gynir, ironborn who knew the truth about the bodies.
+Theon uses the Winterfell kennelmaster Farlen as a scapegoat and has him executed for the murders.
+Theon contemplates killing Reek too, but thinks better of it, fearing the servant had written and hidden an account of the truth.

-The tide soon turns against Theon, however, when Dagmer Cleftjaw's assault is broken and the Northmen, enraged at Theon's duplicity and supposed murder of the young Stark children, march on Winterfell to liberate it.
-Unwilling to abandon the castle, though harboring few delusions about how likely a victory is, Theon and the few Ironmen loyal to him prepare to make their final stand.
-Ramsay offers to help Theon by taking a large sum of money to the Dreadfort and returning with much-needed reinforcements.
-Theon reluctantly agrees.
+The tide soon turns against Theon, however, when Dagmer Cleftjaw's assault is broken and the northmen, enraged at Theon's duplicity and supposed murder of the young Stark children, march on Winterfell to liberate it.
+Unwilling to abandon the castle, though harboring few delusions about how likely a victory is, Theon and the few ironmen loyal to him prepare to make their final stand.
+Ramsay offers to help Theon by taking a large sum of money to the Dreadfort and returning with much-needed reinforcement, to which Theon reluctantly agrees.

 A Storm of Swords

-After the Red Wedding House Bolton is rewarded for their service to the Lannisters, with Roose named Warden of the North and Ramsay being given a girl posing as Arya Stark (Jeyne Poole); this gives Ramsay a claim to become Lord of Winterfell.
-Also they receive a decree of legitimization from King Tommen I, making Ramsay an official Bolton instead of a Snow.
+Ramsay keeps Theon at the Dreadfort, where he reportedly flays him.
+He sends a small piece of his skin to King Robb Stark as a gift, to show vengeance is being exacted for Bran and Rickon Stark's "murders."
+Ramsay's father, Lord Roose Bolton, murders Robb at the Red Wedding.
+Afterward, House Bolton is rewarded for their service to the Lannisters, with Roose named Warden of the North and Ramsay betrothed to a girl posing as Arya Stark (Jeyne Poole); this would give Ramsay a claim to become Lord of Winterfell.
+They also receive a decree of legitimization from King Tommen Baratheon, making Ramsay an official Bolton, Ramsay Bolton, instead of a bastard Snow.

 A Feast for Crows